odoo/odoo/doc/howtos/backend.rst

 The web-service module offer a common interface for all web-services :

-• SOAP
-• XML-RPC
+- XML-RPC
-• NET-RPC
+- JSON-RPC

 Business objects can also be accessed via the distributed object mechanism.
 They can all be modified via the client interface with contextual views.

-Odoo is accessible through XML-RPC interfaces, for which libraries exist in many languages.
+Odoo is accessible through XML-RPC/JSON-RPC interfaces, for which libraries exist in many languages.

 XML-RPC Library
 ---------------